jjlee/git-meld-index/README.md

 ## Important Caveats

-1. This is new, beta quality code and will have bugs.
-Code loss is conceivable but unlikely since it only changes the index, not the working tree, and changes in the index are normally present also in the working tree.
-You should be a bit more cautious if you have changes in your index that you've removed from your working tree (this is not a common thing to do).
+1. Be a bit cautious if you have changes in your index that you've removed from your working tree (this is not a common thing to do and I don't personally do this much).

 2. If this functionality gets implemented in git itself I'll likely stop maintaining this.
 I have no involvement with development of git,